3SConsult/PT3S/sphinx_docs/developers.rst

 Current Workflows
 ^^^^^^^^^^^^^^^^^

 All of our workflows can be triggered using :ref:`manually-triggering-workflows-label`.
 If you try to :ref:`commit-changes-label` you should be aware that a workflow authoring a commit might be triggered.
-If your commit contains changes to one of the directories listed as a trigger for a workflow, you should :ref:`get-latest-version-label` before continuing to edit your local project.
+If your commit contains changes to one of the directories listed as a trigger for a workflow, you should :ref:`get-latest-version-label` before continuing to edit local.

 We currently use the following workflows: